stencillogic/Start-with-Rust-fast/README.md

 └── target
 ```

 Workspace has Cargo.lock and Cargo.toml in the root of the workspace folder.
-THe files are common to all creates inside the workspace.
+The files are common to all creates inside the workspace.
 Workspace also has single target directory.

 `<workspace_dir>/Cargo.toml` has contents: